Bira/octopus-carnival/_drafts/lphr-scene-01.md

 The original Pathfinder encounter had the CCG Thugs appearing first, then a pair of dottari, and then the rest as a "you should run now" message.
-Putting everyone on the map from Round 1 and increasing the total number of dottari seems to be the right way to make this challenging for starting DF delvers.
+Putting everyone on the map from Round 1 and increasing the total number of dottari seems to be the right way to make this challenging and exciting for starting DF delvers.